Understanding MEDDIC: The Ultimate Guide to this Powerful Sales Methodology

 23. What are the current challenges that you are facing?

-24. How will these impact you or the business in the short and long term?
+24. How will these impact you or the business in both the short term and long term?

 25. What are the consequences of not acting on the pain?